etcimon/libasync/README.md

 The following capabilities are now being tested and should not be used in any circumstance in a production environment.

-(*) _Tested on Mac, Linux, Windows and FreeBSD_ - Platforms used were Mac OS X (10.8), Linux (Fedora 20) and Windows (8.1), although it should be compatible to 99% of Desktop OS users.
+(*) _Unit tests confirmed on Mac, Linux, Windows_ - Platforms used were Mac OS X (10.8, 10.9), Linux (Fedora 20) and Windows 32/64 bit, although it should be compatible to 99% of Desktop OS users.

+(*) _Compiles with DMD (versions 2.066.0, 2.066.1) and LDC v0.15 alpha1+ with LLVM 3.4_

 - **Multi-threading** support - EventLoop can be launched and run from an unlimited number of threads!